Bachelor of Political Science and International Relations/Bachelor of Criminology and Criminal Justice

 English test results must be no more than two years old.

-Applicants should refer to the following University policy for further information:
+Applicants should refer to the following University procedure for further information:

 International students who successfully complete the Direct Entry Program (DEP) will satisfy the English Language requirements for this Griffith degree.